snikket-im/snikket-server/docs/setup/quickstart.md

 websites on the same server.
 If you are running other HTTP services on the same server, refer to our [reverse proxy](../..//advanced/reverse_proxy/) documentation after you complete step 3.

+Finally, if you can't meet these requirements but want to use Snikket anyway, check out our [Snikket Hosting](https://snikket.org/hosting/) service which lets you set up Snikket with minimal technical knowledge and just a few clicks.

 ## Get Started

 ### Step 1: DNS